Erik-White/ColonyScanalyser/README.md

 ColonyScanalyser can provide information on:
 * Colony appearance time
 * Colony growth over time
-* Growth and appearance time distribution (comparing colonies under different conditions)
+* Growth and appearance time distribution
+* Colony colour (e.g. staining or other visual indicators)

 ColonyScanalyser is suitable for analysing series of images from a fixed point that show the development of microorganism colonies over time.